-2 Classification of objects
+Classification of objects

+Some Note on Objects...
-The remainder of lecture 1.2 is a conceptual and practical introduction to "objects" in $\ensuremath{\mathsf{R}}$

-This lecture is a broad overview that introduces some general programming and applies some of these concepts to data

-Important: the goal is to begin to develop familiarity with concepts that we will introduce in more detail in later weeks

-Therefore, I don't expect you to understand or retain all this information perfectly
+- ► The remainder of the lecture is a conceptual and practical introduction to "objects" in R - ▶ This lecture is a broad overview that introduces some general programming and applies some of these concepts to data - ▶ IMPORTANT: The goal is to BEGIN developing familiarity with the concepts that will be introduced in more detail in later weeks. - I don't expect you to understand or retain all this information perfectly - Just focus on trying to understand as much as you can...

-So just focus on understanding as much as you can and please interrupt me to ask questions if you have them!